 The full effects of lockdown on the property market are unknown and it’s too early to tell but initial signs are actually pretty positive with buyer interest looking up.
 There’s probably going to be a few more months of average house price drops as the uncertainty looms which may mean buyers being more cautious in their offers, but as long as the drop remains relatively low the market should eventually recover to full strength.

 This is obviously a bit of a negative spin on things; however, restrictions are easing in the UK and the initial signs are showing that buyers are still interested.
-There will be a bit of a backlog for estate agents, solicitors, RICs & mortgage companies alike as they try and catch up with all the property sales that where put on hold, but after a few months of pain it should hopefully return to normal.
+There will be a bit of a backlog for estate agents, solicitors, RICs & house repayments companies alike as they try and catch up with all the property sales that where put on hold, but after a few months of pain it should hopefully return to normal.

 Need to sell?
 We are still operating